ccatto/dev-handbook-catto/General/general.md

-# General
+# General Software Development

-# Software Development - Developer Handbook
+## Catto Developer Handbook

 Software development is the **process of designing, building, testing, and maintaining software applications**.
 It combines **programming, engineering principles, and problem-solving** to create tools, platforms, and services for users.